ThatGuyIain/cmpm-121-incremental-game/README.md

 - Changed auto clickers to update based on frame rate instead rather than a set interval
 - Fixed bug that kept the auto clicker upgrade cost at 10
 - Minor changes in the way the upgrade cost is determined

+## Update 7

+- Completed step 5
+- Adjustments made to upgrade button that disables it when player can't afford it